brian-m-rapp/awips_req_logging/utility/common_static/base/request/logging/README.txt

         attribute values.
 Any string values longer will be truncated and terminated with "...".

+    maxJsonStringLength (int, default: 8192) - Maximum length of the JSON log string.
+All JSON strings longer will be truncated at this value and terminated with "...".

 request (optional)
 -------
 This element describes the logging characteristics for a single request class.